Expand career choices and possibilities

 The minor in History of Art and Visual Culture enables motivated students to develop a critical approach to historical and contemporary culture while pursuing their studio practices.
 Through a curriculum focused on critical thinking and writing, you’ll learn to decode images and objects that surround us, investigate the social contexts of art and design, and explore the mechanisms of representation.
 History of Art and Visual Culture is an ideal minor for students who may want to pursue careers in arts criticism, curatorial practices, arts administration, or teaching.

 Writing and Literature

 The minor in Writing and Literature is an opportunity to pursue your studio practice while engaging in the creative and critical literary arts.
-With a flexible curriculum that incorporates fiction, poetry, screenwriting, and more, you’ll bolster your oral and written communication skills.
+With a flexible curriculum that incorporates fiction, poetry, comics, screenwriting, and more, you’ll bolster your oral and written communication skills.
 Faculty, including award-winning novelists, poets, and memoirists, support your explorations of character and storytelling.
 Motivated students in the Animation, Illustration, Community Arts, Film, and Graphic Design programs are especially well-suited for this minor.